WSAyan/flutter_basic/README.md

 # flutter_basic

-A flutter apllication with basic crud operations.
+A flutter apllication with basic operations.

 ## Getting Started